cscodeacct/Memory_Matching_Game/README.md

 ## Build

- The Game is built with HTMl, CSS, JavaScript and jQuery
+ The Game is built with HTML, CSS, JavaScript and jQuery

 ## How to Play
 1. Open this link to launch game [here](https://cscodeacct.github.io/Memory_Matching_Game/)